 Additionally, Tyler inspired a #1000bookgiveway hashtag on social media to promote literacy.
 Through the traveling book festival, Tyler gives away free books to children and teenagers in Prince George’s County, other parts of Maryland, and the District of Columbia.
 With the help of generous sponsors and grants, nearly books 4,000 have been given away during book parties, to encourage reading.
 Tyler’s first bookshelf was installed at Studio Styles in Annapolis, Maryland.
 Free bookshelves in five partnering salons and barbershops were added during Prince George’s County’s Festival of Literary Arts 2017, which was sponsored by the Prince George’s County Arts and Humanities Council.

-Gov. Larry Hogan and Mayor Michael Pantelides have recognized Tyler with a citation for helping veterans and youth.
+Gov. Larry Hogan and Michael Pantelides, the former mayor of Annapolis, Maryland, have recognized Tyler with citations for helping veterans and youth.
 Tyler has been featured on FOX 5 DC, WJZ- 13, WBAL- TV 11, and CTV in Prince George’s County, Maryland.
-The homeschooled kindergarten student looks forward to publishing his second book and expanding his community projects and company.
+The homeschooled first grade student is a 2016 President Barack Obama Service Award recipient.
+Additionally, Tyler was featured on Steve Harvey's Little Big Shots in March of 2018.
+He received a Little Big Shots Humanitarian Award for Season 3 of the NBC television series, because of his ongoing support of American veterans in need.
+Tyler later appeared on Mr. Harvey's new daytime talk show, "STEVE."
+He discussed his #1000bookgiveaway, and his first book was featured in the segment.
+The kidpreneur and philanthropist looks forward to publishing his second book and expanding his community projects and company.